shayandavoodii/ModernHeatmapPlot/README.md

 ---

 ## Acknowledgements
-- I would appreciate Johan.
+- I appreciate Johan.
 C for his kind attitude towards guiding me in many aspects of drawing the plot.
 - Also, I would like to thank my Brazilian friend, 0xAF, for intuitively proposing cool ideas to draw plots.